mmiranda222/.statsuite/content/changelog/_index.md

 > This **major** release includes a new version of **core-transfer**, **sdmxri-nsi-ws**, **core-data-access**, **auth-management**, and **dlm-excel-addin** services.
 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.17.0**.

-> **Technical disclaimer:** With this release of dotstatsuite-core-transfer and the introduction of the **updatedAfter into the nsiws for data and referential metadata requests**, and in order for this feature to work as expected, **the mapping sets for all dataflows have to be reinitialized.** To do so, there are 3 options:
+> **Technical warning:** With this release of dotstatsuite-core-transfer and the introduction of the **updatedAfter into the nsiws for data and referential metadata requests**, and in order for this feature to work as expected, **the mapping sets for all dataflows have to be reinitialized.** To do so, there are 3 options:
 > - **Option 1:** Initialize all mappingsets - Right after the release upgrade, run the transfer service function `/init/allMappingsets`. **This should be done when no other users are using the transfer service**.
 The execution might take a long time depending on the number of dataflows.
 > - **Option 2:** Initialize the mappingset of specific dataflow - The initialization can be done per dataflow using the transfer-service function `/init/dataflow` for a given dataflow. *This option does not require an exclusive usage of the transfer service.*
 > - **Option 3:** Import data to initialize the mappingset of a specific dataflow - At the end of a data import, the mappingset will be initialized as part of the import process. *This option does not require an exclusive usage of the transfer service.*